GHG EMISSIONS AND TARGET REDUCTIONS

 Carpenter-Technology-30%-REDUCE-Demissions

-1. Recycle waste heat from our furnaces to improve efficiency of furnace operations.
+1. Recycling waste heat from our furnaces to improve efficiency of furnace operations.

-2. Convert natural gas-fueled boilers and furnaces to electric.
+2. Converting natural gas-fueled boilers and furnaces to electric.

-3. Increase the share of carbon-free grid-electricity, using renewable and nuclear-based energy.
+3. Increasing the share of carbon-free grid electricity, using renewable and nuclear based energy.

-Finally, we aspire to achieve net-zero carbon emissions by 2050 for Scope 1 & 2 emissions.
-Meeting this goal will require technological advancements — such as carbon capture systems and the use of hydrogen in specialty steels — and customer partnerships before becoming commercially feasible.
+We also aspire to achieve net-zero carbon emissions by 2050 for Scope 1 & 2 emissions.
+Meeting this goal will require technological advancements, such as carbon capture systems and the use of hydrogen in specialty alloys, and customer partnerships before becoming commercially feasible.
 We are committed to evaluating and investing in new technologies that will move us towards a net-zero future.

 APPROACH TO SETTING TARGETS